|

 LINDY HOP

-Hugely popular among modern dedicated swing dancers, Lindy Hop
+Hugely popular among the upper crust of modern dedicated swing

-the music, depending on how deep one responds to music and hears it.
+interpretation of the music, depending on how deep one responds to music

 Like any other dance, beginners do patterns, period, in ever increasing